AdobeDocs/pass.en/help/accountiq/dashboard.md

 >[!NOTE]
 >
 >The majority of data panels on the Programmers and MVPD dashboards are identical.
-However, certain data panels may vary in availability or appear slight differently for each user type.
+However, certain data panels may vary in availability or appear slightly different for each user type.

 +++Programmer- dashboard